 The GEHA insurance company announced June 29 that federal employees enrolled in its medical plans will be eligible for a COVID-19 vaccination incentive program starting July 1, as part of the organization’s efforts to promote a healthy federal workforce.

-GEHA plan members who are 18 and older and have not already reached their annual wellness program reward limit will receive $75 to spend on qualified medical expenses, such as copays and drug costs, after providing proof of vaccination.
+GEHA plan members who are 18 years and older and have not already reached their annual wellness program reward limit will receive $75 to spend on qualified medical expenses, such as co-pays and drug costs, after providing proof of vaccination.